EMLS-ICTCAS/LoRD/README.md

-# E<sup>2</sup>Net: Resource-Efficient Continual Learning with Elastic Expansion Network
+# Low-redundancy Distillation for Continual Learning

 ## Introduction
-This the training and evaluation code for our work "E<sup>2</sup>Net: Resource-Efficient Continual Learning with Elastic Expansion Network".
+This the training and evaluation code for our work "Low-redundancy Distillation for Continual Learning".

 ## Setup